Hiking the Doolin Cliff Walk to the Cliffs of Moher

 My first afternoon in Doolin, I attempted the walk.
 It was a beautiful and very windy afternoon as I expected.
 But as I followed the path I came to a crossing where the stones were washed away and I wasn’t sure if I should continue on.
 It was getting closer and closer to sunset so I decided to turn back to Doolin, a bit defeated.

-Maybe I should just give up the dream of seeing the Cliffs at sunset and join the guided walk at 10:00 am the next day with local legend Pat Sweeney?
+Maybe I should just give up the dream of seeing the Cliffs at sunset and join the guided walk at 10:00 am the next day with local historian Pat Sweeney?

 Then I went to the pub, as you should when you’re in Doolin, home of traditional Irish music.